-- 2.4.1 Work to develop effective links with relevant services to promote the safety and welfare of all students. - 2.4.2 Co-operate as required, in line with 'Working Together to Safeguard Children 2018', with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.4.3 Notify the relevant Social Care Unit immediately if: - It should have to exclude a student who is subject to a Child Protection Plan (fixed term or permanently). - There is an unexplained absence of a student who is subject to a Child Protection Plan. - There is any change in circumstances to a student who is subject to a Child Protection Plan. - 2.4.4 When a student who is subject to a child protection plan leaves, information will be transferred to the new school immediately.
-The Child Protection Chair and Social Work Team will also be informed.
+- 2.3.1 Work to develop effective links with relevant services to promote the safety and welfare of all students. - 2.3.2 Co-operate as required, in line with 'Working Together to Safeguard Children 2018', with key agencies in their enquiries regarding child protection matters including attendance and providing written reports at child protection conferences and core groups. - 2.3.3 Notify the relevant Social Care Unit immediately if: - It should have to exclude a student who is subject to a Child Protection Plan (fixed term or permanently). - There is an unexplained absence of a student who is subject to a Child Protection Plan. - There is any change in circumstances to a student who is subject to a Child Protection Plan. - 2.3.4 When a student who is subject to a child protection plan leaves, information will be transferred to the new school immediately.
+The Child Protection Chair and Social Work Care Team will also be informed.

-2.5 Record Keeping
+2.4 Record Keeping

-2.5.1 Keep clear, detailed, accurate written records of concerns about children (noting the date, event and action taken), even when there is no need to refer the matter to Social Care immediately.
+2.4.1 Keep clear, detailed, accurate written records of concerns about children (noting the date, event and action taken), even when there is no need to refer the matter to Children's Social Care immediately.

 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
-It is good practice to keep concerns and referrals in a separate safeguarding file for each child.